How to Install cPanel & WHM on DigitalOcean®

 In your preferred browser, navigate to the

 IPADDRESSrepresents your server’s IP address.
-A new interface will appear.
+The WHM interface will appear.

 Agree to the software license.
-A new interface will appear.
+The Get started with a Free cPanel Trial! interface will appear.

-Enter the your contact information and nameserver information.
+Enter your contact information and nameserver information.
 The WHM Home interface will appear.

 After you agree to our software license, you’re ready to configure cPanel & WHM.